Code-Institute-Submissions/memory-blocks/testing.md

   1. Clicked on each of the colours of the colour picker to verify the border thickness of the clicked colour increased.
   2. Clicked on a square of the grid to verify its colour changed to that chosen in the colour picker.
   3. Repeated the above step for each of the colours.
-  4. Verified that the timer started at 20 seconds and counted doewn to zero.
+  4. Verified that the timer started at 20 seconds and counted down to zero.
-  5. Verified that when the timer reached 5 second the message displayed changed to "Hurry!".
+  5. Verified that when the timer reached 5 seconds the message displayed changed to "Hurry!".

 - Game page - finished game time stage - easy game
   1. When the timer reached zero the following were verified: